aartivnkt/intro-to-python/class_1/class_1.md

-To see this page, you need to clone this git repo https://git-scm.com/book/en/v2/Getting-Started-Installing-Git Then run `git clone git@github.com:aartivnkt/intro-to-python.git` to clone this repo
+To see this page, you need to clone this git repo https://git-scm.com/book/en/v2/Getting-Started-Installing-Git Then run `git clone git@github.com:aartivnkt/intro-to-python.git` to clone this repo Before each class, remember to pull the latest git changes using `git pull origin master`

 ## Install Python